kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

     class Start,Allow,Deny startEnd
     class Deny error
-    class GetPods,LegacyLogic,CalcPods,WarnMixed,GroupPods,FetchGroupInfo,CountAvailable,SumTotalReplicas process
+    class GetPods,LegacyLogic,CalcPods,WarnMixed,WarnMismatched,GroupPods,FetchGroupInfo,CountAvailable,SumTotalReplicas process
-    class CheckWorkload,DecisionLegacy,DecisionNew decision
+    class CheckWorkload,DecisionLegacy,DecisionNew,CheckFlag decision
 ```

 #### Group Health

-A `PodGroup` replica is considered available if its number of healthy, non-evicting pods is greater than or equal to its `policy.gang.minCount`.
+A `PodGroup` replica is considered available if its number of existing, healthy, non-evicting pods is greater than or equal to its `policy.gang.minCount`.

-This logic inherently handles missing pods: the availability calculation is based *only* on the count of *currently healthy* pods.
-For example, if a replica expects 10 pods (`minCount` is 8) but only 9 pods exist (1 is missing), the replica is still considered **available** as long as 8 or 9 of those existing pods are healthy.
-If 3 pods are missing and only 7 healthy pods exist, the replica is **unavailable** (since 7 < 8).

-If any pod in an available group is targeted for eviction, the availability of that group replica must be re-evaluated (i.e., "healthy pods - 1") to see if it would drop below `minCount`.
+For example, if a replica expects 10 pods with `minCount: 8` but only has 9 healthy pods (1 is missing or unhealthy), the replica is still considered **available**.
+If 3 pods are missing or unhealthy and only 7 healthy pods exist, the replica is **unavailable**.
+If any pod in an available group is targeted for eviction, it would be unhealthy post-eviction and is also counted as unavailable for the PDB calculation.

-#### Handling `minAvailable` Percentages

-The `Workload` object provides the total number of `replicas` for a `PodGroup`.
-This allows percentage-based `minAvailable` (e.g., "80%") and `maxUnavailable` to work correctly, as the total expected number of atomic units (the `PodGroup` replicas) is known.

-#### Pods without `workloadReference`
+### Pods without `workloadReference`

 If a PDB's `selector` matches a pod that is missing the `spec.workloadReference` field (or its `Name` is empty), it will be treated as an individual pod.
-If the PDB matches *only* individual pods, the standard per-pod logic applies.
-If it matches a mix, only the grouped-pod logic will apply (and the individual pods will be ignored for the PDB calculation, with a warning).
+If `usePodGrouping: true` is set, this will be logged as a warning.
+If the PDB matches *only* individual pods, this will be equivalent to the standard per-pod logic.

 ### Test Plan